RWTH-EBC/FiLiP/README.md

   depends on the provided input data.
 - Manipulating generated code can result in a big hassle for maintenance if additional features need to be integrated.
-- The underlying NGSI (New Generation Service Interface) for FIWARE is a rather generic specification.
+- The underlying NGSI (Next Generation Service Interface) for FIWARE is a rather generic specification.
   Hence, generated models may also be of generic types as lists and dicts in Python.
 So there is no real benefit.